arturguimaraes/giphy-challenge/README.md

 Requirements

 Your project will be manually revised by an engineer according to the following requirements:
-• The page should never reload.
+- The page should never reload.

-• Provide a form to the user so they can perform a search against the database of Ghipy via the API.
+- Provide a form to the user so they can perform a search against the database of Ghipy via the API.
-• Show the results on the thumbnails in a logical way.
+- Show the results on the thumbnails in a logical way.
 A great quantity of results must load in a way that performance is taken into account.
 Allow the user to load more results and use pagination.
 Also, provide a way for the user to clear the results.
-• Create code in a clean, readable way, allowing normal conventions.
+- Create code in a clean, readable way, allowing normal conventions.
-• Develop and test using Chrome/Chromium browser.
+- Develop and test using Chrome/Chromium browser.
 Your work will be revised with that browser.
-• If you have any note or instructions about the exercise, please write them on the README.md Giphy API Key for querying API:
+- If you have any note or instructions about the exercise, please write them on the README.md

-pLURtkhVrUXr3KG25Gy5IvzziV5OrZGa
+Giphy API Key for querying API:
+`pLURtkhVrUXr3KG25Gy5IvzziV5OrZGa`

+## Install and Run

+To run the application, run:
+`npm i` and `npm start`

+## Testing

+To test the application, run:
+`npm test`